 - The XVIII Congreso Latinoamericano de Nutrición was held from November 11-15, 2018 in Guadalajara, Mexico.
 A symposium co-organized by Nutrition International, the Sackler Institute for Nutrition Science, and the Bill & Melinda Gates Foundation presented conclusions from expert committee meetings for three recent consultations, focused on folate deficiency, vitamin D deficiency, and thiamine deficiency.

 - On October 30, 2018 the Sackler Institute for Nutrition Science hosted a webinar at the New York Academy of Sciences: Addressing Folate, Thiamine, and Vitamin D Deficiencies Globally

-- Joy Kiruntimi, Nutrition International’s Deputy Country Director Kenya, spoke at the Spina Bifida and Hydrocephalus Association workshop Neuro Care for Life, in Nairobi, to commemorate the day
+- On World Spina Bifida and Hydrocephalus Day 2018, Joy Kiruntimi, Nutrition International’s Deputy Country Director Kenya, spoke at the Spina Bifida and Hydrocephalus Association workshop Neuro Care for Life, in Nairobi, to commemorate the day

 - The first-ever Global Disability Summit was held on July 24, 2018 in London, England.